World Asthma Day 2018 : Help Your Toddler

 World Asthma Day Activities

 On World Asthma Day, National Asthma Education and Prevention Program (NAEPP) is organize, which encourages the sufferers of asthma to look after themselves.
 People having asthma are encouraged for the written asthma action plan (AAP) through their healthcare provider to fulfil the specific needs of the asthmatic patients such as accurate medications to get prevented from the airway inflammations and environmental causes of asthma like dust mites and tobacco smoke.
+Read more on how to prevent asthma in your children.

 APP is a big step taken by the NAEPP to bring together the clinicians, patients and others taking care of the asthmatic patients to work together in order to gain control over asthma.
 Patients of persistent asthma are motivated through many activities for using inhaled corticosteroids to get successful control over the asthma.
 Some of the activities are: